Actually

 sister-in-law is a historic preservation architect

-in New York (she's working on Falling Waters in
+in New York who restored Frank Lloyd Wright's Falling Waters House in

-Pa) and she and my wife taught me this.
+Pennsylvania and she and my wife taught me to appreciate the turn of the century architecture in Athens.
 Now I see

 beautiful buildings everywhere I look.
 It

-definately adds substance to any walk around the
+definitely adds substance to any walks around the

 city.
 It is also sad because you can imagine what

-the city looked like even 25 years ago before they
+the city looked like 50 years ago before they

 tore many of the old buildings down.
 Even some of